 I personally tried a lot of therapy before I found focusing and focusing-oriented therapy and my life actually changed and I felt better, understanding what had held me back, and began to really thrive and be and express who I really was.
-From the beginning, I was able to tap into a core part of me which had my best interests at heart, was life-enhancing and which I could deeply trust to guide my life.
-I have a deep understanding of what it can feel like to be deeply stuck and not know how to go forward and can offer to help you to find your own way forward too.
+From the beginning, I was able to tap into a core part of me which had my best interests at heart, was life-enhancing and which I could deeply trust to guide my recovery.
+I have a real understanding of what it can feel like to be deeply stuck and not know how to go forward and can offer to help you to find your own way forward too.

-I work with various issues people struggle with - eg relationship issues, stress, bereavement, feeling sad, unhappy or unfulfilled.
+I work with various issues people struggle with - anxiety, panic attacks, relationship issues, stress, bereavement, feeling sad, unhappy or unfulfilled.
 Often it is hard to even name what we're seeking counselling or other help for.
 I am happy to have an initial session with you to explore what's going on for you, what you feel you need and how we might work together.

 I charge £50 a session.
-I am also happy to arrange a free initial chat on the phone or over videoconferencing (Zoom or VSee, which are easy to use).
+I am also happy to arrange a free initial 20 min chat on the phone or over Zoom.

 Counselling can give you: